idaholab/WiiBin/README.md

 Adjust the default values if desired.

 - Entropy Span: The entropy filter to use when generating a byte histogram <Max>:<Min>
 - Block Size: The block size in bytes which Binwalk will consider when generating a byte histogram
 - Chunk Size: The size in bytes for each portion of the target binary to be split into.
 50% overlap is automatically used.
-Only used when *Determine Data Offsets* is chosen.
+Only used when *Determine Offsets* is chosen.
 - Req'd Votes: The number of algorithms that must agree on the input binaries architecture in order for results to be output.
+- Architecture/Compiler: Selects WiiBin mode of operation.
 - Endianess: Displays the calculated endianess of the binary.
 Note: Endianness field will only be populated when Determine Architecture is used.
+- Slide %: The percentage of the current chunk that overlaps the previous chunk.
+The larger the percentage the more accurate the data offset measurement
+- Percent Compressed/Encrypted:  The percentage of the binary that is above the upper entropy threshold.
+This data will be ignored in calculations

 Note: Clicking on the field labels in the GUI will display similar helps and definitions.

-Click *Determine Architecture* or *Determine Data Offsets* to begin processing selected file.
+Click *Determine Type* or *Determine Offsets* to begin processing selected file.

 Processing status will be seen in the command line window which originally launched WiiBin.py